 \subsubsection{High-Level Concepts}

-\oursystem only needs to track objects that are of interest as stated in the workflow.
-The emph{\objtype} prunes out irrelevant objects from being tracked.
+Spatialyze only needs to track objects of interest as stated in the workflow.
+The \emph{\objtype} prunes out irrelevant objects from being tracked.
 We analyze users' filter predicates to look for types of objects that are necessary for computing the workflow outputs.
 Using the predicates in \autoref{listing:python-workflow} as an example, the \emph{\objtype} partially executes the line~\ref{line:pred-type}, where users only look for cars and trucks in the workflow outputs.
-The trajectories of other objects (\emph{e.g.}, humans or traffic lights) will not appear in the final workflow outputs anyway, so tracking them is unnecessary.
-Therefore, we only need to input objects that are detected as cars or trucks into object tracker to reduce its workload.
+The trajectories of other objects (\emph{e.g.}, humans ) will not appear in the final workflow outputs anyway, so tracking them is unnecessary.
+Therefore, we only need to input objects detected as cars or trucks into the object tracker to reduce its workload.